Andrew was the only child of Marion, and they lived 250 miles apart. When she needed to move into a care home, they wanted to be near each other.

 [Marion was happy in the home, where Andrew and his family were able to visit regularly until she peacefully died there.]

-- If your relative needs 24/7 care, our guide to Care homes offers advice on how to choose the best home for them.
+- Care homes offers advice on how to choose the best home for your relative if he or she needs 24/7 care.

-- To help get the best out of a local authority assessment for care, read our guide to Preparing for the needs assessment.
+- Preparing for the needs assessment: to help you get the best out of a local authority assessment for care.